brenton-leighton/multiple-cursors.nvim/README.md

 Default value: `true`

 This option allows for disabling the "split pasting" function, where if the number of lines in the paste text matches the number of cursors, each line of the text will be inserted at each cursor.

+### `match_visible_only`

+Default value: `true`

+When adding cursors to the word under the cursor (i.e. using the `MultipleCursorsAddToWordUnderCursor` command), if `match_visible_only = true` then cursors will only be added to matches that are visible.
+This option doesn't apply if a visual area has been set.

 ### `disabled_default_key_maps`